Borage Oil (Starflower Oil)

 GLA → DGLA → PGE1 Anti-Inflammatory Pathway

-GLA (gamma-linolenic acid) is metabolized via elongase to DGLA (dihomo-gamma-linolenic acid), which produces SERIES-1 PROSTAGLANDINS (PGE1) — anti-inflammatory, anti-platelet, vasodilatory.
+GLA (gamma-linolenic acid) is metabolized via elongase to DGLA (dihomo-gamma-linolenic acid), which produces SERIES-1 prostaglandins (PGE1) — anti-inflammatory, anti-platelet, vasodilatory.
 Distinguishes from arachidonic acid pathway producing pro-inflammatory PGE2.
 Mechanism for anti-inflammatory effects.

 2